The World's Favourite Horse: The American Quarter Horse

 AQHA breed shows showcase the versatility of the breed with a variety of classes, which range from Western pleasure and trail, to pleasure driving and working hunter, halter and showmanship, barrel racing and roping, and more.

-Dressage was just recently added by the AQHA to the long list of over 30 recognized classes.
+Dressage is one of the AQHA's long list of over 30 recognized classes.
 While most think of Warmbloods, not Quarter Horses, doing dressage, many do practice and compete in the sport.
 “AQHA’s 300,000-plus membership directs its governance and our members wanted the event added,” said Hancock about the addition.

 Most Quarter Horses on the AQHA circuit will show in more than one type of class.
 Some, however, are being developed for more specific disciplines.
 Cryderman, who trains horses and riders for the AQHA circuit, explains more: “these (all-around show) horses have been produced out of the original foundation horses that were always considered a very versatile, all-around horse that could do anything.
 However, with the popularity forming within each discipline, the horses are being refined into the ideal for that discipline.
 I believe that many breeders are choosing to refine, define, and embody one specific type of horse that will be the best that it can be at its predetermined discipline it was bred for.”